min2ha/ukwa-site/content/target/69932/index.en.md

   "start_date": "2018-08-15T09:00:00Z"
 }

-# University of Wales Trinity Saint David: Sophia Centre for the Study of Cosmology in Culture

 The Sophia Centre for the Study of Cosmology in Culture is a research and teaching centre based at the University of Wales Trinity Saint David.
 The Centre’s aim is explore how we live on planet Earth, with particular reference to the sky and cosmos as part of the wider environment.